MighTy-Weaver/Inefficient-AC-detection/README.md

 Use `pip install -r requirements.txt` to install all the packages.

-**Alternatively, you can manually install these packages, they must be installed correctly to conduct the
+Alternatively, you can manually install these packages, they must be installed correctly to conduct the
-experiment: `xgboost, numpy, seaborn, matplotlib, pandas, shap, warnings, scikit-learn`**
+experiment: **`xgboost, numpy, seaborn, matplotlib, pandas, shap, warnings, scikit-learn`**

 ## 2. Data Compilation

-Due to the privacy issues, the dataset will not be made open to public.
-However, we still provide a [sample version](https://github.com/MighTy-Weaver/Inefficient-AC-detection/blob/main/sample_data.csv) of the full dataset to demonstrate the formation of our experiment data.
+*Due to the privacy issues, the dataset will not be made open to public.*

+However, we still provide
+a [sample version](https://github.com/MighTy-Weaver/Inefficient-AC-detection/blob/main/sample_data.csv) of the full dataset to demonstrate the formation of our experimenting data.

 ## 3. Training the XGBoost Model